 TaKaRa SMARTer pico RNA kit

-- Strand information is required
+- Applications where strand information is required.

 - Sample type: Total RNA

-- DNase I treatment is required, preferably performed on-column during the extraction
+- DNase I treatment is required, preferably performed on-column during the extraction.

-- RNA concentration
+- To measure RNA concentration

 - Fluorometric measurements (Qubit, Quant-it)

 - Do not use absorbance measurements (Nanodrop, spectrophotometer)

 - To assess RNA quality